OpenDSA/OpenDSA/RST/source/Glossary.rst

       element to left of :math:`X` that is greater than the value of :math:`X` (and so must ultimately be moved to the right of :math:`X` during a sorting process.

+   ISAM
+      Indexed Sequential Access Method: an obsolete method for indexing data for (at the time) fast retrieval.
+More generally, the term is used also to generically refer to an index that supports both sequential and keyed access to data records.
+      Today, that would nearly always be implemented using a :term:`B-Tree`.

    iterator
       In a container such as a List, a separate class that indicates